salastro/math-expert/README.md

 context.
 This makes the done application even more useful.
 It was mainly interacted with through [PyLaTeX](https://jeltef.github.io/PyLaTeX/); it provides a usable set of commands that make use of LaTeX's capabilities.
+It uses the standard article document class with numbered math alignment environment and TikZ for drawing.

 Although both [SymPy](https://www.sympy.org/) and [NumPy](https://numpy.org/)
-were used, the focus was on SymPy due to the symbolic focus of the project.
+were used, the focus was on SymPy due to its nature of symbolic manipulation and its alignment with the goals of the project.
 The latter is powerful in mathematical evaluations, which — although supported — is not the focus of this project.
+The results of all functions, other than `Evaluate`, are performed through SymPy.
+It provides more than one function to preform some of the operations in hand, but the one that proves to be the most effective is used.
+For example, there are `integrate` and `manualintegrate`, and although the latter can show steps (non-human-readable), the latter were chose for its wide variety of solutions.

+Unlike the previous two, the choice of a GUI framework was not a straightforward decision.
+[Kivy](https://kivy.org/) was a serious candidate, but due to of its own unique syntax for designing being its bedrock and lack of some convenient Python capabilities use, it was not feasible.
+Another option was [Tkinter](https://docs.python.org/3/library/tkinter.html), which is considered the main framework for Python.
+However, it is very lacking some of modern UI designing features and is not plain sailing in some considerable aspects.
+The final option was [PyQt5](https://www.riverbankcomputing.com/software/pyqt/), which is a Python binding for the [Qt](https://www.qt.io/) cross-platform framework.
+Basically utilizing all of the powerful aspects of the Qt framework, which avoid the aforementioned limitations, while maintain a usable toolkit.

 ## Usage